EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 EDHOC provides mutual authentication of client and server based on pre-shared keys, raw public keys or public key certificates.
 EDHOC establishes a shared secret with forward secrecy which may be used by different applications, such as by OSCOAP in the simple enrollment protocol, {{simple-enroll}}.

-EDHOC also negotiates the algorithm the application will use with the master secret, and allows application specific extentions and key derivation.
+EDHOC also negotiates the algorithm the application will use with the master secret, and allows application specific extensions and key derivation.